TheAppgineer/roon-tui/README.md

 Use your Roon Remote and select Settings&rarr;Displays from the hamburger menu to find the address and port in the Web display URL.

     roon-tui -i 192.168.1.10 -p 9330

+#### Specifying Log File
+The default location of the `roon-tui.log` log file is the current working directory.
+This is troublesome when the executable is placed in a system folder and accessed by using the `PATH` environment variable, because the user account might not have permissions to write to that location.
+This can be solved by placing the log file somewehere in the home folder and specifying its location at startup on the command line.
+In the below example the log file is stored in the users `.log` folder:

+    roon-tui -l ~/.log/roon-tui/roon-tui.log

+By default only warnings and errors (including panics) are written to the log file.
+More information can be stored in the log file by specifying the verbose option on the command line:

+    roon-tui -v

+The verbose option is meant to track down any issues, might they occur.
+Normally it is not adviced to use it as it results in large log files.

 ### Multi-character Jump in Browse View
 After a list of Artists, Albums, etc. is selected, and it is known what to play, a name can be directly typed in the Browse View.
 The first item that matches the input will be selected.
 The currently matched characters are displayed in the lower left corner of the view.
 The Backspace key can be used to revert to previous selections, the Home keys clears the complete input.